 The KZN Cricket Scorers’ Association (KZNCSA) was formed in 1996 and has an elected President who is assisted by an Executive Committee, and is governed by a Constitution and a Code of Conduct for its members.

-Scorers for all first class matches played in the greater Durban area are appointed by KZNCSA and actively scouts new talent in involved in the school, club and other structures of the sport in KZN.
+Scorers for all first class matches played in the greater Durban and Pietermaritzburg areas are appointed by KZNCSA.

 The KZN Cricket Scorers’ Association has been nominated for the SA Provincial Cricket Scorers’ Association of the Year Award on a number of occasions and has won the award once.